ShubhamPal4363/Food-Receipe/README.md

 # Food Recipe App

 Welcome to the **Food Recipe App**!
-This is an interactive web application where you can search for recipes and explore the ingredients and measurements for your favorite dishes.
+This is an interactive web application where you can search for recipes and explore the ingredients and measurements for your favourite dishes.
 Built with React and styled using Tailwind CSS, the app offers a clean, modern, and fully responsive design.

 ## Table of Contents
 - [Features](#features)